jacyschannel/Prototype-based-LLM-assisted-LCCE-assessment/README_EN.md

 - whether the DeepSeek API Key is correct
 - whether the network connection is normal
 - whether the API service is available
+-  Should changes be saved after entering the API key?
+(This step is located under “Settings > Enter API Key > Test Connection > Save Configuration”)

 ---